 Taking out a kayak is a great way to stay fit, enjoy some fresh air, and spend time with your kids.
 As with any sport or activity however there will inevitably be questions and concerns held by parents, and we have done our best to put your mind at rest with our ultimate guide: you will have your kids out and enjoying their new kayak in no time!

-This is a common question from parents who are choosing kayaks for kids, and the concern is understandable; kayaking occurs on water, which holds its own dangers and must be respected.
+This is a common question from parents who are choosing kayaks for kids, from inflatables to pedal kayaks, and the concern is understandable; kayaking occurs on water, which holds its own dangers and must be respected.
 The answer to the question depends entirely on the kayak you choose; some will naturally be safer than others.

 You should look at a range of factors, including seat choice, and the option to adjust the feet.
 The more options available here the better – a fully adjustable seat and set of foot braces will allow you to adjust and move the kayak to meet your child’s size and weight exactly.